 Welcome to our News page!

-See our “What’s On” page for latest information on our forthcoming Centenary programme and view the latest newsletter on our “Newsletter” page.
+See our “What’s On” page for latest information on happening in the Parish and view the latest newsletter on our “Newsletter” page.

 Recent data protection laws prevent hospital staff automatically passing on a patient’s religious status to hospital chaplains unless a patient specifically asks that a chaplain be notified.
 It is always preferable to let the hospital chaplain know before you are admitted or, if you are admitted unexpectedly or in an emergency, to let the chaplain as soon as possible: the ward staff should be able to help.
 Your hospital admission notes should record your religious status: if you are not sure it may be important to check.